Sustainable Urban Systems Courses at Stanford

 Autumn, Winter, and Spring Quarter

-Description: Sustainable Urban Systems (SUS) Project is a project-based learning experience being piloted for an upcoming new SUS M.S.
-Program within CEE.
+Description: The Sustainable Urban Systems (SUS) Project is a year-long project-based learning experience.
 Students are placed in small interdisciplinary teams (engineers and non-engineers, undergraduate and graduate level) to work on complex design, engineering, and policy problems presented by external partners in a real urban setting.
-Multiple projects are offered throughout the academic year and may span multiple quarters.
+Multiple projects may be offered throughout the academic year and may span multiple quarters.
 Students are expected to interact with professionals and community stakeholders, conduct independent team work outside of class sessions, and submit deliverables over a series of milestones.

 Derek Ouyang graduated from Stanford University in 2013 with dual Bachelor’s in Civil Engineering and Architectural Design, and in 2015 with a Master’s in Structural Engineering.
 He co-created the Global Urban Development Program in 2012 (the predecessor to this course), was project manager of Stanford’s first-ever entry to the U.S. DOE’s 2013 Solar Decathlon, and has been featured as an up-and-coming designer in the Los Angeles Times, in Home Energy magazine’s “30 under 30”, at TEDxStanford, and at Stanford+Connects NY and Seattle.
-He is Co-founder of Cloud Arch Studio as well as a lecturer at Stanford and the Nueva Upper School.
+He is founder of Cloud Arch Studio as well as a lecturer at Stanford.

 CEE 224S: SUSTAINABLE URBAN SYSTEMS SEMINAR